caraerskine/cocktail_app_project/README.md

 -Can I add a feature where I like a drink
 -A like button?

--I would like to display

--I would like to "like" the drinks

--I would like to display the first ten drinks
+-Display the first ten results?
-(iterate to get the first 10 values)

 URL of repo
 https://github.com/caraerskine/cocktail_app_project

 How to run it
+?

 Fetch object
 random algorithm to fetch the object